 Policy Making and Option Outlines

 When it comes to “the people’s” business, policy making is mandatory—politics is optional.
 And as governments increasingly are expected to operate like a business, the citizens will expect their institutions to operate as learning organizations.
 The process of making a law, to be accepted as a new status quo, is a process similar to any other business change project.
-So, following the ADIIEA phases of the Innate Lesson Cycle, we can see the options and choices for each phase as a bill becomes a law:
+So, following the ADIIEA phases of the Story Thinking Cycle, we can see the options and choices for each phase as a bill becomes a law:

 Using the topic of climate change, given it is well known and sufficiently complex, we can follow the thinking of how a bill becomes a law, with an Option Outline.
 The purpose here is not to debate the solution of cap and trade, but to show how an Option Outline can help untangle a compressed thought process, to keep our own thinking straight and provide transparency for others.
 If you support cap and trade, then you could create the links to the supporting data and reasons for choosing the options that created the thought process.
 You could probably list additional options that were considered.
 And if you are not for cap and trade, then you can create the links to the supporting data for the options that were not chosen.